Top 10 best Motability cars 2021

 Kia’s latest Ceed range is handsome, well-equipped and comes with the company’s excellent warranty.
 The hatchback, XCeed crossover and Ceed Sportswagon estate models are all available on Motability without paying anything in advance.

-We’ve chosen the estate for this list because of its huge boot, which is nearly class-leading at 600 litres, while the ‘2’ and ‘3’ trims don’t cost the total PIP weekly allowance.
+We’ve chosen the estate for this list because of its huge boot, which is nearly class-leading at 600 litres, while the ‘2’ and ‘3’ trims are available without advance payment.
 Despite this, the ‘2’ gets cruise, air conditioning, smartphone mirroring and heated wipers, and ‘3’ adds even more equipment.
 You’re limited to the 118bhp 1.0-litre petrol engine, but it’s a good option that is capable of around 50mpg and reasonable acceleration.

-You might not realise that the VW up! is now the least expensive out of the almost identical VW Group trio of electric city cars, as the Skoda Citigo and SEAT Mii are electric-only.
+You might not realise that the VW up! is now the least expensive out of the almost identical VW Group city cars, as the SEAT Mii is now electric-only.
 The petrol up! is the only one that can be had with no advance payment but nearly the full range is available - with none costing the total weekly allowance.

 The car’s square, slightly utilitarian form results in more interior space and flexibility than you might expect, so when you get seated, you may be surprised at how much room you have.
 It’s also well built, which translates into a relatively refined driving experience on motorways.